-But you carry on with that hobby regardless because it gives you so much enjoyment.
+But you carry on with that hobby regardless because it does give you so much enjoyment.

 My father’s interest!

-I have mentioned countless times on this website how I became interested in genealogy.
-But for those of you who are new to my site I will just briefly explain why I first started to trace my family history.
+I mentioned countless times on this website how I became interested in genealogy.
+But for those of you who are new to my site, I will just briefly explain why I first started to trace my family history.

 I was blessed with many, many family stories that have been passed on to me thanks to my father.
 These stories came from both his father and mother’s side of the family, although predominantly from my paternal grandmother.

-Prior to starting my own research my father had begun doing his own digging.
+Before starting my research, my father had begun doing his digging.

 No, not grave digging!

-Anyway, taking these stories and his research I went further with my own investigations, and in the process we documented what we found together in a most-cherished family history book.
+Anyway, taking these stories and his research I went further with my investigations, and in the process, we documented what we found together in a most-cherished family history book.

 So, why do I hate genealogy?